 Securing funding and resources is another critical aspect of sustaining mentorship initiatives.
 Program organizers should seek support from government agencies, educational institutions, and private organizations.
 Grants, donations, and sponsorships can provide the financial resources needed to maintain and expand mentorship programs.
 Additionally, partnerships with local businesses and community organizations can offer in-kind support, such as volunteer mentors and access to facilities.

-Conclusion and Call to Action for Stakeholders
+Conclusion: A Call to Action for US Stakeholders

 Comments